 - Deglaze the pan with the wine and let it cook down for a minute or two.
 I like to add the mushrooms at this point.
 They will release some water, and the wine and water will continue cooking until nothing is left.

 - Add the demi-glace and season with salt and pepper.
 Let this cook to desired thickness.
 Reduce heat to medium-low and then add the sour cream.
 Stir to incorporate and cook for a minute or two to heat through.

 - Taste and adjust the seasoning with salt and pepper.

 - Drain the pasta and get everything ready to plate.

 Plating the dish

-- Add some pasta to a bowl or plate, top with a few spoonful of mushroom sauce and top with the grilled chicken that can be left whole or sliced.
+- Add some pasta to a bowl or plate, top with a few spoonfuls of mushroom sauce, and top with the grilled chicken that can be left whole or sliced.

 My Top Choices for Demi Glace